Who Can Participate?

 Why choose Development Together?

-Development Together staff have years of experience placing and supervising participants in projects around the world.
-We ensure our participants are suitably matched to the host organisations requirements and provide first class preparation prior to departure, along with extensive in-country and post placement support.
+Development Together staff have years of experience placing and supervising participants in projects around the world - face to face and remotely.
+We ensure our participants are suitably matched to the host organisations requirements and provide first class preparation prior to commencement of your program, along with extensive face to face and remote support.
 We have excellent safety and emergency processes in place, should they be required.
 We focus on host organisations with a proven history of sustainable and ethical practices that enhance the lives of the clients they work with.

-Many of the host organisations we work with do not have any budget to cover volunteer or intern costs, and are often struggling to fund their work.
+Many of the host organisations we work with do not have any budget to cover volunteer or intern costs, and are often struggling to fund their programs.
 It is important that the burden of supporting participants does not jeopardize the host organisations sustainability, or limit their ability to carry out their aims.
-Development Together charges a fee to our participants in order to cover costs associated with the placement, and the costs of running our organisation in Australia.
+Development Together charges a fee to our participants to assist our partners, cover costs associated with the placement, and the costs of running our organisation in Australia.
 We keep the fees as low as we can whilst also ensuring a high level of support.

 Can I use my placement towards my University or College credits and placement hours?